levitsky/pyteomics/doc/source/data/text.rst

 .. note ::
-    :py:class:`MGF`'s support for direct indexing is rudimentary, because it does not in fact keep an index and has to search through the file line-wise on every call. :py:class:`pyteomics.mgf.IndexedMGF` iis designed for random access and more (see `Indexed Parsers`_ for details).
+    :py:class:`MGF`'s support for direct indexing is rudimentary, because it does not in fact keep an index and has to search through the file line-wise on every call. :py:class:`pyteomics.mgf.IndexedMGF` is designed for random access and more (see `Indexed Parsers`_ for details).

 Writing